ethereum/execution-apis/docs/making-changes.md

 interface for getting intermediary trie nodes over the API.
 This is a great example of a method that became more neccessary over time.

-Sometimes efficiency is the basis of neccesity.
+Sometimes efficiency is the basis of necessity.
 If certain patterns of requests becomes popular, it can be adventageous to enshrine the behavior into the API.